xwp/engineering-best-practices/languages/css.md

 }
 ```

-If you don't need to set all the values, don't use shorthand notation.
+If you don't need to set all the values, use shorthand notation.

 Avoid: